,

 Outdoor Learning

-We participate in weekly 'Outdoor Learning' sessions in our Forest School area.
+We participate in regular 'Outdoor Learning' sessions in our Forest School area.
 There are numerous benefits of learning outside the classroom for a child’s development, both physically and mentally.
 Recently we have read the story of 'We're going on a bear hunt' and together we went on our own bear hunt.
 We walked through the long wavy grass, the thick oozy mud, the dark forest and worked as a team to build a bridge to cross the river.
 We are yet to walk through the snowstorm, we are sure this will arrive in the winter.
 We did find some fresh paw prints that we think were left by a bear!
 Upon our return to the classroom we also found Bertie Bear, our class bear.
 Bertie likes to notice all of the children following our school rules and at the end of the week he likes to spend the weekend with our class role model.

 How we learn

-There are seven areas of learning in reception:Communication and Language, Personal, Social and Emotional development, Physical development, Literacy, Mathematics, Understanding the world and Expressive arts and design
+Specific areas: Literacy, Mathematics, Understanding the world and Expressive arts and design

 REMINDERS

-Outdoor learning: Friday
+Outdoor learning: Every other Friday

 X